hashmoody/umbrel-app-store/README.md

-## Umbrel Community App Store Template
+## Athena Umrbrel Community App Store

-This repository is a template to create an Umbrel Community App Store.
-These additional app stores allow developers to distribute applications without submitting to the [Official Umbrel App Store](https://github.com/getumbrel/umbrel-apps).
+This repository is a A personal customized collection of apps for our home server.

 ## How to use: